cau1k/codex-prompts/spec:implement-next-seq.md

 ### Phase 1: Prime Context

+1. Confirm the active task's checklist includes `[Docs]` tags.
+If none are present, run the Nia `list_documentation` tool to surface sources tied to the design/requirements context or adjacent implementations and add the relevant tags before proceeding.
-1. Start by issuing this required Nia query: `find the most pages in this documentation to complete this task: $ARGUMENTS`.
+2. Start by issuing this required Nia query: `find the most pages in this documentation to complete this task: $ARGUMENTS`.
 If no arguments were provided, replace `$ARGUMENTS` with a concise description of the active task.
 Use the response to shortlist the documentation IDs worth inspecting.
+3. For each `[Docs]` tag, issue a broad Nia query such as `find related sources in the docs for code or related references that could accomplish <task requirement>` and capture every URL returned as `[Source] Title (<url>)` child bullets beneath the tag so the references stay traceable.
-2. Read and query only the shortlisted docs that appear in the current spec's `tasks.md`, staying focused on the sections relevant to the active task.
+4. Read and query only the shortlisted docs that appear in the current spec's `tasks.md`, staying focused on the sections relevant to the active task.
 Ask one broad, doc-level query per source to confirm relevance before drilling down.
 Pertinent docs are identified by `[Docs]` in the spec's task.md file.
-3. For each source that proves relevant, run at least one example-driven query (e.g., "show code implementing <requirement>") to surface concrete patterns or snippets.
+5. For each source that proves relevant, run at least one example-driven query (e.g., "show code implementing <requirement>") to surface concrete patterns or snippets.
 Capture a one-sentence takeaway per query and prefer summarizing over copying long excerpts; only quote the exact lines you expect to reuse immediately.
-4. Maintain a running hit list of the docs touched: note source ID, query, essential snippet references, and open questions.
+6. Maintain a running hit list of the docs touched: note source ID, query, essential snippet references, and open questions.
 If a doc turns out to be irrelevant, record that so you do not revisit it in the same session.
-5. Present a concise `Research Summary` to the user that bundles the takeaways, cites which docs were touched, calls out any remaining gaps, and explicitly states that you have paused to avoid blowing out context.
+7. Present a concise `Research Summary` to the user that bundles the takeaways, cites which docs were touched, calls out any remaining gaps, and explicitly states that you have paused to avoid blowing out context.
-6. Stop here and wait for user direction.
+8. Stop here and wait for user direction.
 Do not start planning or implementation until the user either greenlights the next phase or requests more research.

 ### Phase 2: Planning (Begin Only After User Approval)